Trel725/tf701/README.md

 It won't destroy any data.
 When you reboot, you'll get the same android system without any changes.

-If you like linux and want to install it permanently, you can flash xubuntu-boot.img instead of recovery using this command:
+If you like linux and want to install it permanently, you can flash boot-media-linuxroot-15.img instead of recovery using this command:

-* $ sudo fastboot flash recovery xubuntu-boot.img
+* $ sudo fastboot flash recovery boot-media-linuxroot-15.img

 You will not be able to go into recovery, but instead get a completely different OS.
 You can get your recovery back just by re-flashing it.